pcristin/Monad_faucet/backend/README.md

 - Validates deposits and checks contract states
 - Dynamic swap ratio calculation:
   - ETH/MON: Based on Chainlink ETH/USD price feed and current MON/USD ratio
-  - USDC/MON and USDT/MON: Based on current MON/USD ratio
+  - USDC/MON and USDT/MON: Based on current MON/USD ratio (accounts for 6 decimal places in stablecoins)
 - Mints MON tokens on the Monad network
 - Provides REST API for frontend integration
 - Handles automated refunds for failed transactions
 - Admin API for dynamic MON/USD ratio updates
 - Wallet-based distribution limits to prevent abuse (configurable percentage of total MON balance per transaction)
+- Robust transaction status tracking with database storage
+- Production-ready logging with configurable verbosity

 ## Prerequisites

 - Go 1.22 or newer
+- PostgreSQL database (for transaction tracking)
 - Access to Arbitrum and Monad networks
 - API keys for Arbitrum RPC (if using Alchemy or Infura)